Timetable: MCRR - Mackinaw Branch - Bay City to Mackinaw City

 Worth was known as Saginin in 1883.

-The Detroit, Bay City & Alpena (and predecessor lines) connected with the MC at Alger.
-In the early 1900's under D&M ownership, they built their own line to North Bay City and the old like was truncated at Prescot and became known as the D&M Prescott Branch.
+The Detroit, Bay City & Alpena connected with the MC at Alger.
+In 1895, under D&M ownership, they built their own line to North Bay City and their old line was truncated at Prescott and became known as the D&M Prescott Branch.

 Frederick was known as Forrest in 1883.
 Waters was known as Wright's Lake.